Is Social Media Good For Kids?

 Q: How can social media benefit kids?

-A: Social media can help kids stay connected with friends, enhance their creativity, and provide a platform for self-expression.
+A: Social media can help children stay connected with friends, enhance creativity, and provide educational opportunities.

 Q: What are the risks of social media for kids?